sguox002/leetcode/leetcode-all.md

 pattern: two options, probability.
 ->>

+<<-741	Cherry Pickup    		34.6%	Hard
+go from top left to bottom right and return to bottom left. use two branches at the same time.
+->>
 <<-1463	Cherry Pickup II    		66.2%	Hard
 two robots on the top left and top right and each time goes down, leftdiag rightdiag or down. return the max cherrys can pick.
 dp: the two robot status is defined as dp[i,j1,j2] is the layer and j1 and j2 are the column index for robot 1 and robot 2. choose the max from previous layer 9 possible combinations. do not go over board.